 Children are assessed in maths, reading and grammar and punctuation & spelling.
 Writing is assessed using teacher assessment of pupils’ writing over a number of pieces of work, measured against a list of statements.

-The table below shows the percentage of children achieving the expected standard and the percentage achieving a ‘high’ level of attainment.
+The document attached below shows the percentage of children achieving the expected standard and the percentage achieving a ‘high’ level of attainment.
 A pupil awarded a scaled score of 100 or more has met the expected standard in each test.